fangq/mcx/README.txt

 III.Running Simulations

-To run a simulation, the minimally required input is an input file, and a volume (a binary file with each byte for a media type).
-If you do not know the format to supply these input info to MCX, simply type the name of the executable without any parameters, it will print out a list of supported parameters, such as the following:
+To run a simulation, the minimally required input is an input file, and a volume (a binary file with each byte representing a medium index).
+If you do not know the format to supply command line options to MCX, simply type the name of the executable without any parameters, it will print a list of supported parameters, such as the following:

  usage: ./mcx <param1> <param2> ...
  where possible parameters include (the first item in [] is the default value)